wacl-york/quant-scraper/README.md

 The example configuration file (`example.ini`) shows the required format.

 A log will be displayed on `stdout`, which can be redirected to a file for long-term logging.

+# Running the pre-processing

+In addition to the CLI scraping program there is a pre-processing script, which takes the cleaned and validated data as stored by the `quant_scrape` command, and organises the data into a format suitable for analysis.

+In particular, it converts the data from being saved in long format with 1 file per device, into wide format with 1 file per manufacturer.
+It also resamples the time-series so that the air quality data from all manufacturers is saved at the same sampling rate.

+This program likewise requires the same configuration ini file as the scraper, as is run with:

+`quant_preprocess example.ini`

 # Contributing to development